Maliha2030/credit-risk-classification/README.md

   * Recall scores: Healthy loan =0.99, High risk loan=0.99

 ## Summary
-Machine Learning Model 2 appears to perform the best.
-The balanced accuracy score was higher for this model therefore I would use it to make predictions with regards to healthy or non-healthy loans.
+Machine Learning Model 2 appears to perform the best as the balanced accuracy score was higher for this model.
+I would therefore use it to make predictions with regards to healthy or non-healthy loans.

 References
 1 Code for random over sampler & logistic regression classifier https://github.com/Mun-Min/Credit_Risk_Classification/blob/main/credit_risk_resampling.ipynb

 2 Data Analytics Bootcamp Resources